kinow/autosubmit/docs/source/userguide/templates.rst

 experiment is :ref:`inspected <inspect_cmd>` or
 :doc:`created </userguide/run/index>`.

-When Autosubmit preprocesses the template script, it replaces *placeholders* by configuration values.
-A placeholder is any configuration key wrapped by ``%%``.
-For example, ``%DEFAULT.EXPID%`` shown below refers to the Autosubmit configuration value found in the ``DEFAULT.EXPID`` YAML configuration key.
+When Autosubmit preprocesses the template script, it replaces placeholders with configuration values.
+A placeholder is any configuration key enclosed in %% (in-place) or in %^% ( postloaded).
+For example, %DEFAULT.EXPID% refers to the Autosubmit configuration value specified in the DEFAULT.EXPID key of the YAML configuration file.

 Assuming that one of the Autosubmit experiment configuration files contains the following: